cesarvr/blog/content/post/ocp-chainbuild.md

 ## The size problem

-But this nice abstraction come with a cost, to explain what I mean, let's review the final image:
+But this nice abstraction come with a cost, to explain what I mean, let's review size of our final image using [du](http://www.linfo.org/du.html):

 ```sh
 # We log into our container and run